danielpartida/rekt-analysis/README.md

 **Important Note** The Streamlit application takes approx. 1min to load and render

+**Another important note** There are several tabs for different analysis in the Streamlit app, please make sure to take a look at the different tabs ("Issue Type", "Upper-category", "Sub-category" and "Seasonality")

 This repository contains the analysis of the major web3 rekts.
 The code is implemented under the src/ directory.
 Under the src/ directory, a Streamlit dashboard is implemented at src/app to visualize key insights.
 The data is fetched and processed at src/main.py.
 A seasonality analysis is done at src/seasonality.py.